microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdvl64mc106/README.md

 ## 1. INTRODUCTION
 This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator Algorithms on the hardware platform dsPIC33CDVL64MC106 Motor Control Development Board.

-For details about PLL estimator, refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)”
+For details about PLL estimator and Single-Shunt Current Reconstruction algorithm, refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)” and [AN1299](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU16/ApplicationNotes/ApplicationNotes/01299A.pdf) "Single-Shunt Three-Phase Current Reconstruction Algorithm for Sensorless FOC of a PMSM".

 </br>